The committee for the festival year 2017/2018 is as follows:

 SHEL BANKS , IBCLC (Breastfeeding Festival Chair and Treasurer)

 Shel is passionate about facilitating informed choice in infant feeding, and has been supporting women to breastfeed since 2001 when her eldest child was born.
 A mother of three, Shel was initially a ‘community leader’ for a number of messageboards on a well-known website for women, and then a peer supporter with the Breastfeeding Network.
 Shel began paid work in infant feeding doing the communications for a community Baby Friendly project in 2008, then got a part-time NHS role working implementing Baby Friendly in a maternity unit in 2009, and qualified as an IBCLC in 2010.
 She has been chair of the Breastfeeding Festival since 2014, the year it moved to Manchester from Ulverston, and is also involved in the governing boards of the Lactation Consultants of Great Britain (website co-ordinator), LIFIB (chair) and the UK Association for Milk Banking (vice-chair).
-Shel currently sits on the guideline development group for a NICE guidance document on Faltering Growth, to be published in October 2017, and is an author on three Cochrane reviews on infantile colic, to be published in 2017, and is writing a book for the Pinter & Martin series Why It Matters.
-In addition to her NHS work and a small private practice in the north west of England as an Infant Feeding Specialist, she also trains breastfeeding peer supporters in Barrow in South Cumbria, and sits on the pan-Lancashire Sudden Unexpected Death of a Child group, developing materials to promote the evidence base around safer sleep in families with infants and young children.
+Shel sat on the guideline development group for a NICE guidance document on Faltering Growth, published in September 2017, and is an author on three Cochrane reviews on infantile colic, to be published in 2018, and is writing a book for the Pinter & Martin series Why It Matters.
+In addition to her NHS work and a small private practice in the north west of England as an Infant Feeding Specialist, she also trains Maternity Nurses for a London Agency, health professionals all over the country, and has trained a team of breastfeeding peer supporters in Barrow in South Cumbria.
+Shel sits on the pan-Lancashire Sudden Unexpected Death of a Child group, developing materials to promote the evidence base around safer sleep in families with infants and young children.